amanjmd/FINOS/README.md

 This is a reference implementation for app Directory implemented in Java and springboot.

-The implementation is packaged with a sample App Directory JSON (src/main/resources/local.v2.json) which is  processed and the results are returned by the above-mentioned APIs .
+The implementation is packaged with a sample App Directory JSON (src/main/resources/local.v2.json) and a sample user base to demo the authorization and authentication.

 ## Try out on local machine